Logiqx/gps-wizard/docs/gpx/README.md

 </trkpt>
 ```

-Alternatively, you can use TrackPointExtras v1:
+Alternatively, you can use an interim approach for speed, so long as the `gpxdata` namespace has been defined:

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">